Archive for the ‘Uncategorized’ Category

 What’s interesting is the evolution of these establishments over time.
 The older supermarkets used to have a monopoly on certain goods; if you wanted cream you had to go to Supermarket A, while Supermarket B was the sole supplier of Pampers.
 With more sources of supply, the possibilities have multiplied—and the stores have responded in very different ways.

 Meanwhile, Supermarkets A & B have rested on their laurels.
-We don’t have to shop in both places to get what we want any more.
+We don’t have to shop in both places to get what we want anymore.
 C is now our go-to store.
 And yet, though their traffic is down, we still notice customers shopping at A & B.

 These days, those of us who don’t live on a small island know that failure to keep up with competitors in a commodity-driven retail market invariably leads to swift economic extinction.
-In Anguilla’s laid back environment, such change will probably occur more slowly, but eventually, unless they make significant changes, Supermarkets A & B will not survive.
+In Anguilla’s laid-back environment, such change will probably occur more slowly, but eventually, unless they make significant changes, Supermarkets A & B will not survive.

 You’ve probably guessed how this relates to the future of conferences.
 Think of Supermarkets A & B as set-in-their-ways organizers of traditional conferences.
 Think of C as progressive event planners who realize that people prefer to attend events that give them what they want rather than going to multiple events to get a piece here and a piece there.